-Although it is certainly advisable to try out how this release date will turn out for you, it does not necessarily mean that the same rule will apply to every business.
+Although it is undoubtedly advisable to try out how this release date will turn out for you, it does not necessarily mean that the same rule will apply to every business.

 The most important thing is to post when most of your followers are online.

-In order to find out that, you can try and upload posts at different times but you need to do the analysis of the results simultaneously by looking at your engagement (the number of likes + comments + shares) at the time when you post.
+To find out that you can try and upload posts at different times, but you need to analyze the results simultaneously by looking at your engagement (the number of likes + comments + shares) at the time when you post.